Aya1311/CarListings/README.md

 This project was created by **Aya Laadaili** as part of the Master’s program in **Big Data and Data Science** at Hassan II University of Casablanca.

-I would like to express my heartfelt gratitude to:

-- **Prof. Marzak Abdelaziz** for his invaluable mentorship and guidance throughout this project.
-- The **Hassan II University of Casablanca** for providing support and resources.

 ---

-### Contributions

-For any contributions, issues, or suggestions, please feel free to:

-- Open an issue on this repository.
-- Submit a pull request with your improvements or suggestions.